Boolean functions on high-dimensional expanders: Expanding posets (eposets)

 for $\gamma <1$, all non-extreme levels $j$ of the poset, and some constants $r_j, \delta_j$.

 We begin the section by discussing the formal notion of an eposet.
-Afterwards, we shall generalize \cref{thm:approximate-orthogonality-hdx} to all eposets, and prove it in the general setting.
-Finally, we will show that if our measured poset is a simplicial complex, then $r_j \approx \frac{1}{j+2}, \delta_j \approx 1-\frac{1}{j+2}$, under the assumption that the laziness of the lower walk is small.
+We then generalize \cref{thm:approximate-orthogonality-hdx} to all eposets, and prove it in the general setting.
+Finally, we show that if our measured poset is a simplicial complex, then $r_j \approx \frac{1}{j+2}, \delta_j \approx 1-\frac{1}{j+2}$, under the assumption that the laziness of the lower walk is small.